james-millner/jamesmillner.dev/content/posts/2-RaspberryPiDay/index.md

 #### Headless Pi?

-If you want to run the Pi's heedlessly (No UI), you'll need to add an empty file named `ssh` to the root of your volume.
+If you want to run the Pi's heedlessly.
+Which essentially is running the Pi's with out a GUI.
+I wanted to SSH onto them and configure them all via a terminal.
+To do this, you'll need to add an empty file named `ssh` to the root of your volume.

 It's as easy as changing directory into that new volume using the terminal of your choice and running:
 * `touch ssh` on MacOS / Linux.